ICanBoogie/Routing/README.md

 ### Defining routes using `routes` configuration fragments

-The most efficient way to define routes is through the `routes` configuration fragments because it doesn't require application logic (additional code) and the synthesized configuration can be cached.
+The most efficient way to define routes is through `routes` configuration fragments, because it doesn't require application logic (additional code) and the synthesized configuration can be cached.